Colin Farrell: Charity work

 In 2007, Farrell joined other celebrities as a spokesperson for the Special Olympics World Games in Shanghai.
 He also lent his support to the anti-bullying campaign Stand Up! organised by the Irish LGBT youth organisation BeLonG To in March 2012.
 Farrell, whose brother, Eamonn, is gay, had appeared on The Ellen DeGeneres Show two years earlier to increase awareness of the subject.

 In 2015, Colin Farrell became an official Ambassador of the Homeless World Cup, which uses street football to inspire homeless people to change their lives.
-On August 7, 2024, he announced that he will be starting the Colin Farrell Foundation in dedication to his son James, who has Angelman syndrome.
+In August 2024, he announced the launch of the Colin Farrell Foundation in dedication to his son James, who has Angelman syndrome.
 The organization provides support to adults with intellectual disabilities and their families.
-"This is the first time I’ve spoken about it," he said, "and obviously the only reason I’m speaking is I can’t ask James if he wants to do this."
+"This is the first time I've spoken about it," he said, "and obviously the only reason I'm speaking is I can't ask James if he wants to do this."